plasticanu/android_sagp/Report.md

 *Here is an example:*

+*UI Design and Testing*
+1. *Feature 1: Users may use portrait and landscape layout or different sized screens to access the app. (easy)*

+*User Interactivity*
+1. *Feature 1: Users may micro-interact with items such as like/dislike a post. (easy)*
+2. *Feature 2: Users may follow/unfollow a post, and this information will be stored in server. (medium)*
+3. *Feature 3: Users will be notified when their followed posts are updated. (medium)*

 *Privacy*
-1. *Featue 1: Users may ... . (easy)*
+1. *Feature 1: Users may only see other's profile if the profile is public. (easy)*
-2. *Feature 2: A user must ... . (easy)*
-3. *Feature 3: A user can only ... . (medium)*

-*Firebase Integration*
-1. *Feature 1: Use Firebase to implement ... . (easy)*
-2. *Feature 2: Use Firebase to persist ... .(medium)*

-*List all features you have completed in their separate categories with their difficulty classification.
-If they are features that are suggested and approved, please state this somewhere as well.*
+*Greater Data Usage, Handling and Sophistication*
+1. *Feature 1: Read and write data instances from multiple local files in different formats (XML and Bespoke)*
+2. *Feature 2: Users could delete their own posts and its content will be deleted from the server side search Tree (AVL deletion). (hard)*

+*Search*
+1. *Feature 1: Users may search for posts by keywords, partially errored keyword would also be handled. (medium)*

 ## Team Meetings